Confidential — Acquisition Brief The Deal Sheet · Feb 2026

 Operational Vehicle Title Transfer (2019 Mercedes Sprinter) Critical

-Operational Phone Number and Domain Transfer Critical
+Operational Phone Number & Domain Transfer Critical

 Potential Deal Breakers